ryanpierre/intro-to-csharp/KICKOFF.md

 ## Azure

 The final piece of the puzzle we will be covering is Microsoft Azure Cloud Service.
 Azure, or it's main competitor, AWS, are cloud computing services that attempt to offset some or all of the above processes, as well as a host of of other capabilities to a remote cloud computing solution.
 We gain cost effective solutions that allow for rapid scalability depending on demand for our applications.

+For our purposes, we'll be utlising the [App Service](https://azure.microsoft.com/en-gb/services/app-service/)

+The App Service, is *something* like Heroku.
+We'll be able to publish our web apps directly to the App Service and have them hosted online for us to view.
+Unlike Heroku, we'll be building our code and deploying it to a Docker container, which we will send to Azure for hosting rather than a server running the code directly as Heroku normally would.

+By the end of the week, we would hope to have an application set up so that commits to github trigger our CI/CD pipeline, which automatically creates a docker image and deploys it to Azure.